Ramos241/List-Tareas/README.md

 <img src="./assets/readme/mobile.gif" style="width: 70%"  /> -->

-## 🚀 Challenge finished
+## 🚀 Project finished

-This challenge was developed with the following languages and frameworks:
+This project was developed with the following languages and frameworks:

 <div align="left" >